Gjorgji-Noveski/Intelligent-System-for-general-recommendations/README.md

 - temp -> used for storing an intermediate result, that is the first page of every research paper.
 The result is used for extracting the title of the scientific paper.

+## Requirements
+To install the dependencies, please run:
+`pip install -r requirements.txt`
+After that to have the starting spacy model for fine-tuning, install it by `python -m spacy download en_core_web_sm`

 Improvements are wholeheartedly welcomed.
 If you think something can be improved, drop a pull request.